 Herpes simplex can cause swollen eyelids and conjunctivitis, along with opacity and ulceration of the cornea.

 If you have a history of atopic dermatitis or Darier disease, HSV can cause a severe, widespread infection called eczema herpeticum.
 This presents with numerous blisters, often on the face, along with swollen lymph nodes and fever.

-Erythema Multiforme is an uncommon complication of herpes simplex and presents as symmetrical plaques on hands, forearms, feet, and lower legs, often accompanied by target and mucosal lesions.
+Erythema Multiforme is an uncommon complication of herpes simplex or other infections and presents as symmetrical plaques on hands, forearms, feet, and lower legs, often accompanied by target and mucosal lesions.

 What Is The Treatment For Herpes Simplex